6 November 2019 by David Warne

 What is the aviation industry doing to limit the impact of carbon emissions?

 Looking further ahead, biofuels are the likely to be the first cleaner fuel to become a reality in civil aviation.
-Indeed a few airlines have already partially powered flights using biofuels but they are far from being commercially viable on a large scale.
+Indeed, a few airlines have already powered test flights using biofuels but these replacements for kerosene are far from being commercially viable on a large scale.

-As far as other technology goes, we may be seeing an increasing trend towards electric propulsion on our roads but using battery power for commercial flights is at best many years off and may even be technically impossible for larger, long-haul aircraft.
+As far as other technology goes, we may be seeing an increasing trend towards electric propulsion on our roads but using battery power - or even hybrid power - for commercial flights is at best many years off and may even be technically impossible for larger, long-haul aircraft.

-As we are unlikely to see a step change in the technology that powers commercial aircraft any time soon – and the growth in demand for air travel isn’t likely to stop – one of the options available to air travellers is to look at offsetting the emissions created as a result of their need or desire to fly.
+As we are unlikely to see a step change in the technology that powers commercial aircraft any time soon – and the growth in demand for air travel isn’t likely to stop – the principal option available to make a positive impact in the short term is to compensate for emissions using a carbon offset scheme.

 Carbon offset schemes